nfujikad/School_District_Analysis/README.md

  - This was unchanged

 ## Summary
+The four changes to the analysis are
+1. number of total students
+2. number of students counted at Thomas High School
+3. average math and reading scores
+4. overall percentages for math and reading at Thomas High School.

 With respect to the large data set, the ninth grade class at Thomas High School is not large enough to significantly skew the analysis.